elsherbini/kwonlab_R_workshop_202210/first_session.md

+*This is the first session's notes.
+If you want the second session, go back to [https://github.com/elsherbini/kwonlab_R_workshop_20221017]*

 ## Intro to R and R studio

 Today we’re going to get started with R and Rstudio.
 By the end of